 Start the Risotto

 Carefully, transfer boiling water to an heat-safe mixing bowl from pot.

 Place pot used to boil water over medium heat.
 Add 2 tsp. olive oil, rice, and shallot to hot pot and stir constantly until rice is very lightly toasted, 2-3 minutes.

 Finish the Risotto

-Add 1 cup water from mixing bowl and ½ tsp. salt to pot with rice.
-Rice should just be covered by broth.
+Add 1 cup water from mixing bowl to pot with rice.
+Rice should just be covered by water.
 Stir constantly, scraping the bottom of the pot, until nearly all water is absorbed.

 Repeat this process as water simmers, stirring constantly, 18-20 minutes.

 Taste risotto as you cook, checking for tenderness.
 When rice has no more "bite" or crunch and has a creamy texture, it's done.
 There may be broth left.

 Remove from burner and stir in Parmesan and butter.
 Season with ¼ tsp. salt.
 Set aside.

 Cook the Kale